avraamisvi/geoxidated-ui/README.md

-# Yew Trunk Template

-This is a fairly minimal template for a Yew app that's built with [Trunk].
+# Geoexidated POC

+POC for an application using webassembly (Enabled by Yew and Trunk) and Rust.
+This project is for now an exploration, it is not intended for production, at least not yet.

 ## Usage